Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Legacy/10 - Eternal Blue.md

 └─$ msfvenom -l payload | grep windows
 ```

-It looked like there weren't, so I went with the same as for *Blue*/the most generic one:
+It looked like there weren't, so I went for the most generic one:

 ```bash
 ┌──(mac㉿kali)-[~/Documents/HTB/legacy]